 Programs not duplicated by other services/programs currently available.

 Programs directed by organizations with solid administrative and fiscal oversight.

 Fremont Area United Way has an open grant process for those in our community having measurable outcomes in health, education, income and basic needs.
-If you wish to apply, please call our office at 402-721-4157.

 The Fremont Area United Way may also grant out additional funding for identified gaps and needs in a priority area.